|

 HJT log and recommend a course of action to fix your PC.
 HijackThis! can

+be downloaded from HERE.
 Each forum has its own set of instructions and procedures for

 requesting help and posting a HJT log, so abide by the requirements of